TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

    <#html><b><font color=#0000ff>Expenses </font></b>Last month <small><u><font color=#bb0000>OVERDUE</font></u></small>

-FILTERS (OPTIONAL)
+FILTERS [Using GroupID]

-- You can enter a 'Group ID' per row.
+- You can enter a 'GroupID' per row.
 This is free format text (digits 0-9, Aa-Zz, '_', '-', '.', ':', '%')
-   NOTE: [OPTIONAL] You can also enter the ';' character to separate groups.
+   NOTE: You can also enter the ';' character to separate groups.
 But you cannot filter for ';' as
          this is the separator between filter search elements...

    When you enter 'Group ID' filter text (next to the row selector), then this will filter rows from